The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 Sadly the years ahead would continue to be hard, and nurse Tammy didn’t keep her promise to me about me becoming part of their family.
 In fact I only saw my little boy once after that day, when he was 14 years old, for a few moments at a fast food restaurant.

-I’m still glad I gave birth to him, and that I placed him in a home with a family, but I wish I had known about all the options and programs that are in place for unwed mothers who are willing to give up their child in adoption.
+I’m still glad I gave birth to him, and that I placed him in a home with a family, but I wish I had known about all the options and programs that are in place for unwed mothers, who are willing to give up their child in adoption.
+I wish I hadn’t been so naive, as to believe everything that Nurse Tammy told me.
+I should have talked to more people…anyone who would listen.
+I should have gone to churches, and the welfare offices, asking about what I should do.
+This was before we could search the internet, before people had computers or cell phones, but there must have been SOMETHING more I could have done, to find a reputable maternity house.

-Through a traditional adoption with an agency, I would have received some MUCH needed therapy to help me through the grief of losing my child, and I might have even been able to get back into school.
+You see through a maternity house I would have been connected with a traditional adoption agency, I would have received some MUCH needed therapy to help me through the grief of losing my child, and I might have even been able to get back into school.
 I now realize that it was nurse Tammy’s job to tell me about those options, as she was the head of the department of the hospital that ran those types of programs, and that the “private adoption” that she arranged after having been my nurse was actually illegal.

 I suppose to tell me the truth wouldn’t have served her needs, and a so a harsh reality that I already knew played out.
 Even seemingly good law abiding people, will say or do anything to get what they want, regardless of the cost to anyone else.